sybrew/the-seo-framework/readme.txt

 * Removed: Doing it Wrong notice in the footer when the theme is outputting the title wrong on WordPress 4.4.0 and lower.
 This has been exchanged for a small html comment.
 * Removed: Genesis check for `wp_title` as it now supports the much required title tag.
 * Removed: IS_HMPL constant check, now only listens to the filter.
+* Removed: Override and frontpage image args as it has been replaced with a more extensive and easier to understand filter.
 * Deprecated: `AudoDescription_Generate::generate_description_from_id()` 2nd argument.
 Exchanged for escape.
 3rd parameter will still work until 2.6.0.
 * Deprecated: `AudoDescription_Generate::generate_excerpt()` 5th argument.
 Exchanged for char length.
 3rd parameter will still work until 2.6.0.
 * Deprecated: `AutoDescription_Admin_Init::supported_screens` as it isn't used anymore.